 What is wasted time at work?

-Wasting time at work may mean that you’re not doing high-level, priority tasks that you were assigned to do – instead, you may:
+If you waste time at work it might mean that you’re not doing high-level, priority tasks that you were assigned to do – instead, you may:

 As a worse alternative, you may not work at all – having personal calls, getting off work due to personal errands, or aimlessly surfing the web are all actions that fall under this category.